Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 - Seventh Degree Groups were composed of approximately 10,000,000 individuals
 - Eighth Degree Groups were composed of approximately 100,000,000 individuals
 - Ninth Degree Groups were composed of approximately 1,000,000,000 individuals
+- The Tenth Degree Group composed All Humanity, up to 10,000,000,000, into [[One Body]]

 Because the sizes of the tribes varied, the Tenth Degree Group ended up composing the Whole of Humanity into Twelve Tribes.
 #### The Highest Level of Analysis

-At the Highest Level of Analysis, the Whole was continually United As One Tribe of Tribes / Group of Groups, progressing towards [[One]] Vision and Goal.
+The Whole was continually ReUnited As One Tribe of Tribes / Group of Groups, progressing towards [[One]] Vision and Goal.

 The establishment of Highest Order Functional Unity via the [[Lionsberg System]] from the outset ensured that [[The Movement]] could never fracture or fragment.
 No matter how the [[Tribe Of Tribes]] morphed and reconfigured itself as [[The Movement]] grew, [[Unity]] enabled by [[Spirit]], [[Truth]] and [[Love]] eternally remained the essential requirement.

-The Fractal arrangement ensured that legislative, judicial, and executive functioning were distributed in an optimally decentralized way throughout The Movement, helping each Individual, Group, and Locality grow as strong and functional as it possibly could.
+The Fractal arrangement ensured that [[Legislative]], [[Judicial]], and [[Executive]] functioning were distributed in an optimally decentralized way throughout [[The Body]] in accordance with the principle of [[Subsidiarity]], helping each Individual, Group, and Locality grow as strong and functional as it possibly could.
 #### Communicating, Making Decisions, and Solving Issues

-The various levels of organization were double linked to one another by the Systems of communication and coordination.
+The various levels of organization were double linked to one another by the Systems of Communication and Coordination.

-In the event that a First Degree Group could not solve an issue, the issue would be elevated up the [[Escalation Ladder]] to a Second Degree Group it was a part of.
+In the event that a First Degree Group could not solve an issue, the issue would be elevated up the [[Escalation Ladder]] to the [[Stewardship Council]] of a Second Degree Group it was a part of.

-In the even that the Second Degree Group could not solve the issue, it would continue to be elevated to higher level Governance Circles until it was finally resolved.
+In the even that the Second Degree Council could not solve the issue, it would continue to be elevated to higher level Governance Circles until it was finally resolved.

-The System of Communication ensured that information regularly and systematically flowed across The Movement, keeping everyone informed and ensuring optimum [[Decision Making]] at every level of analysis.
+The System of Communication ensured that information regularly and systematically flowed across The Movement, keeping everyone informed and ensuring optimum [[Decision Making]] at each of the [[Levels of Analysis]].

 ### Co-Creating the Systems and Structures of the New World

-As the advancing [[Teams]] encountered issues, needs, and opportunities, they were solved systematically, and the solutions were cross-pollinated across The Movement.
+As the advancing [[Teams]] encountered issues, needs, and opportunities, they were solved systematically, and the [[General Solutions]] were cross-pollinated across The Movement.

 Soon, the Lionsberg System of Systems began to take shape.

-From basic needs like food, water, and shelter, to more complex systems of economic provisioning, governance, justice, society, and culture, and Lionsberg System and Toolkit ensured that each Individual, Group, and Locality was fully empowered to help one another flourish.
+From basic needs like food, water, and shelter, to more complex systems of economic provisioning, governance, justice, society, and culture, and Lionsberg System and Toolkit ensured that each Individual, Group, and Locality was fully empowered to develop towards the fullness of their unique potential, by helping one another flourish.

 Each and every issue and challenge they encountered in [[The Wilderness]] was a Gift, for it called forth a carefully crafted Solution that solved the issue not only for those who encountered it, but for [[All]] who would come after.

 Liberated from the false constructs of division, separation, competition, and [[Us vs. Them]], the most advanced ideas, solutions, and technologies were rapidly cross-pollinated across The Movement as they emerged.
 Unexpected Synergies continually surprised and delighted, unleashing new benefits and capabilities that accelerated [[Progress]].

-Issue by issue, obstacle by obstacle, they co-created the [[The Commons]] of Systems and Structures required for helping [[One Another]] flourish, even in [[The Wilderness]] that separated the [[Old]] from the [[New]].
+Issue by issue, obstacle by obstacle, they co-created the [[The Commons]] of Systems and Solutions required for helping [[One Another]] flourish, even in [[The Wilderness]] that separated the [[Old]] from the [[New]].

 The Systems were constructed around [[The Commons]] and [[The 12 Pillars of Lionsberg]], ensuring that every aspect of Life and Society was properly attended to.

 Soon, they began to forget about the defunct systems of governance, economy, society, and ideology they had suffered under in [[The Caves]] of the [[Old World]].

+The more functional and Free they became as [[One Body]], the less they needed the [[Old]] Systems and Structures.
+Some of the [[Old]] Systems were incorporated into the [[New]].
+Others slowly faded away.
+Others that were harmful were forthrightly abolished.

-By [[Identifying And Solving Issues]] and [[Opportunities]], they were co-creating the Systems and Structures of the New World as they progressed, and learning how to co-operate them as they advanced.
+By [[Identifying And Solving Issues]] and [[Opportunities]], they were co-creating and learning to co-operate the Systems and Structures of the New World as Advanced Together towards [[The Goal]].

+By the time they reached [[The Promised Land]] and inaugurated the [[New Era]], they were already Embodying the [[New]] Systems, Structures, and Norms.

+Day by Day, Heaven was coming to Earth.

 ## VIII.
 Confronting and Overcoming The Giants